-We recommend planning at least 3 days to go to San Diego.
-This will allow you to explore the city center, visit one or two theme parks, and potentially take a look at the beautiful coastal areas nearby.
-However, if you have more time, you can easily take 5-7 days in San Diego and you'll find plenty to do.
-For a more complete experience of the city, excluding theme parks, I recommend you spend at least two full days in San Diego.
+We recommend planning at least 3 days for San Diego.
+This will allow you to explore the city center, visit one or two theme parks, and potentially also take a look at the beautiful coastal areas nearby.
+However, if you have more time, you can easily spend 5 to 7 days in San Diego and you'll find plenty to do.
+For a more complete experience of the city, excluding theme parks, I recommend that you spend at least two full days in San Diego.

 This way, you can also visit historic districts and major monuments in a single day, especially if you're only planning a short stop during your road trip or if you want to stay for 2 days, including a theme park.
 Planning the perfect 2- to 4-day San Diego itinerary isn't always an easy task with so many things to do in the city.
 Others avoid it because it's a bit off the beaten path for those who take the classic route that includes the other two major cities on the California coast (Los Angeles and San Francisco) and major inland attractions.
 San Diego is about 2 to 3 hours by car from Los Angeles and there are plenty of interesting places to visit along the way.

 But the main reason to visit it is to enjoy the best nighttime views of San Diego Bay from Centennial Park (later on in the best places to take pictures).
 La Jolla (pronounced La Hoya) is a popular upscale neighborhood in the northwest of San Diego, famous for its excellent cuisine and its upscale town atmosphere.
 If you want to get a little more active and explore one of San Diego's most beautiful suburbs, head a little further north to explore the beautiful La Jolla area.
 We suggest that you consider Gaslamp, La Jolla, or downtown San Diego as the best place to look for hotels.